geohackweek/raster/_episodes/02-rasterconcepts.md

 metadata.
 Photoshop, for example, can edit GeoTiffs, but we'll lose the embedded CRS and geotransform!

-# Common Types of Raster Datasets
+# Common types of raster datasets

 Examples of common raster datasets include: